Lion-LiHaoyi/Epirus/English.md

 #### Sniper gun

-Action effect: reduce a HP to the target, which can break the rebound and defense
+Effect: reduce a HP to the target, which can break the rebound and defense

 Cost: 2Ep